 You should know the U.S. Bureau of Labor Statistics has forecast the employment prospects for massage therapists will grow over the next several years as more people learn how massage therapy can positively impact their health.
 It is expected that employment of massage therapists will increase by 23% from 2012 to 2022.1

 A Massage Therapy program with hands-on training

-When working toward your Certificate of Achievement in Massage Therapy at Carrington College or Carrington College California, you’ll participate in a combination of classroom, laboratory and externship experience.
+When working toward your Certificate of Achievement in Massage Therapy at Carrington College, you’ll participate in a combination of classroom, laboratory and externship experience.
 Areas of study include anatomy, physiology, professionalism, massage modalities and techniques, and body mechanics.

 During labs, you can expect to observe demonstrations of massage techniques by the instructor and then get the chance to practice those techniques with your classmates.
 A major focus will be dedicated to massage therapy techniques such as:

 - Lymphatic facilitation massage

 - Swedish and sports massage

 - Chair massage

 Getting hands-on experience with techniques like these is what prepares you for an entry-level massage therapy career.
 Employment opportunities include working in a chiropractic office, a day spa, a medical massage therapy clinic, a sports facility, a health club, self-employment or for a corporate chair massage provider.

 To learn more about educational and career opportunities as a Massage Therapist, contact one of our Enrollment Services Representatives.